j-easy/easy-random/README.md

 The `java.util.Random` API provides 7 methods to generate random data: `nextInt()`, `nextLong()`, `nextDouble()`, `nextFloat()`, `nextBytes()`, `nextBoolean()` and `nextGaussian()`.
 What if you need to generate a random `String`?
 Or say a random instance of your domain object?
 Easy Random provides the `EasyRandom` API that extends `java.util.Random` with a method called `nextObject(Class type)`.
-This method is able to generate a random instance of any arbitrary Java bean.
+This method is able to generate a random instance of an arbitrary Java object or record.

 The `EasyRandomParameters` class is the main entry point to configure `EasyRandom` instances.
 It allows you to set all parameters to control how random data is generated: